Erdogan shock moves revive struggling Turkish lira - ExBulletin

 A dollar was worth about 13.0 lire on Tuesday night.

-Many analysts wonder whether Erdogan – who is struggling to rebuild his declining approval ratings ahead of elections slated for mid-2023 – has settled on a sustainable economic model.
+Many analysts wonder whether Erdogan – who is struggling to rebuild his declining approval ratings ahead of elections slated for mid-2023 – has opted for a sustainable business model.

 “The Treasury will pay it with taxes,” former Turkish Minister of Economy Ali Babacan told reporters.
 “It is the dollarization of the country’s economy.”